 To hike the southern half of Mirror Lake Loop Trail to Mirror Lake, walk a quarter mile on the main paved trail from the Mirror Lake Shuttle Stop.
 Just before the stone bridge, turn right and pick up the dirt and rock trail to remain on the south side of the creek.
 With just a bit more elevation gain to contend to, about 100 feet, this is a nicer hiking option than the main paved trail.
 The south end of the loop trail reaches Mirror Lake after just over a mile.

-North Valley Hiking Trail: This track actually begins at Lower Yosemite Fall, and passes behind Yosemite Village to reach the Ahwahnee Hotel, but the hotel makes a nice starting point.
-From there it is 1.8 miles to Mirror Lake on a very nice section of the trail.
+From Ahwahnee Hotel, it is a 1.8-mile one-way hike to Mirror Lake on a very nice section of the trail.
 A few paces past the trailhead at the Ahwahnee, the trail crosses just below Royal Arch Cascade, a waterfall that only truly flows in the spring.
 You can venture off trail right up to the base of the falls.
 When Royal Arch Cascade is turned on, it is an impressive side attraction.

-Between the hotel and Mirror Lake, North Valley Hiking Trail crosses through old forest with tall pines and boulders covered in piles of golden pine needles.
-Look up and you’ll see the Royal Arches, striking bow-shaped bands of dark granite that differential erosion has caved into the rock.
-Next to the Royal Arches is the stark face of North Dome.
-With a keen eye or binoculars, you can spot climbers tackling the ascent.
-There is plenty to look at along this peaceful sylvan trail.
+Between the hotel and Mirror Lake, Valley Loop Trail (formerly North Valley Hiking Trail) crosses through old forest with tall pines and boulders covered in piles of golden pine needles.
+Look up to see the Royal Arches, striking bow-shaped bands of dark granite caved into the rock through differential erosion.

-When you reach the lake, turn right to connect to the top of Mirror Lake Trail.
-The hike from Ahwahnee Hotel to Mirror Lake and down to the Mirror Lake shuttle stop is 2.8 miles one-way.
+At 1.8 miles from Ahwahnee Hotel, Valley Loop Trail comes to a T-junction.
+To the left, Valley Loop Trail (Mirror Lake Loop Trail) proceeds along the north side of Mirror Lake toward Snow Creek.
+Turn right to connect to Mirror Lake and explore the shore of Mirror Lake.
+The hike from Ahwahnee Hotel to Mirror Lake and down to the Mirror Lake shuttle stop is 2.8 miles one-way (compared to a 3.6-mile round trip hike from Ahwahnee Hotel).
 This is an easy hike along the valley floor that is perfect for families and less agile hikers.
 Despite the ease, the scenery is quite rewarding.